Best Laser Printers for Mac

 This particular laser printer can be connected wirelessly to your device, or you could easily print your files and documents by directly plugging in your USB.
 The Samsung Xpress SL-C410W/XAA Color Printer also promises one-touch wireless setup, so you won't have to lose your mind figuring out how to get it going.

 The best part about the Samsung Xpress SL-C410W/XAA Color Printer?
 The price!
-You'll only spend less than $200 for this portable printer, and affordable = awesome.
+You'll only spend less than $200 for this portable printer, and affordable (around $186) = awesome.

 Can I get that in writing?